First In First Out (FIFO)

 This means that the items added into stock first will be sold first.
 Financially, this means that for each sale the profit margins are calculated using the value of the oldest item in stock.

 10 items are purchased at $10 each, then another 5 of the same item are purchased at $15 each.

-Then 12 items are sold.
-Using the FIFO method the oldest items are removed first, that's the batch of 10 at $10 and then 2 from the second batch at $15.
+Then a sale is placed for 12 of this product.
+Using the FIFO method, the oldest items are removed first, which is the batch of 10 at $10 per unit.
+The 2 remaining units are taken from the second batch, valued at $15 each.

 Returned stock (sales credits)

 When items are received on a purchase order, you know the cost because the prices are defined by what you pay your supplier.

 However, when items are received back on a sales credit, the cost of the item will be either:

 The value on the cost price list assigned to the sales credit

 - Actual cost using Last Out First In (LOFI)

 The actual value of the last of this SKU which was shipped against the parent sales order.
 This option needs to be enabled in the settings and will apply only to sales credits created after activation.